 In the blink of an eye, everything in the UFC changed as we witnessed Champion Jose Aldo knocked out by Irishman Conor McGregor.
 There were months of hype, verbal punches and press interview disputes.
 Saturday, Dec.
 12th Jose Aldo and Conor McGregor collided at the acclaimed UFC Featherweight championship bout at UFC 194.
 The battle, contrary to most predictions, ended with blinding speed.

-McGregor sought the perfect position right in the center of the ring and waited for the exact moment to released the straight left.
-Aldo played right into the challenger’s hand by leaning a bit forward and throwing a right, which left a split second of opening that McGregor was waiting for; if you can call 10 seconds waiting.
-The punch of destiny landed on the chin, and three seconds later, we saw Aldo knocked out and falling to the canvas.
+McGregor sought the perfect position right in the center of the ring.
+By waiting for the exact moment to released the straight left.
+Aldo plays right into the challenger’s hand by leaning a bit forward and throwing a right.
+Which left a split second of opening that McGregor was waiting for.
+If you can call 10 seconds waiting.
+The punch of destiny landed on the chin, and three seconds later.
+We saw Aldo knocked out and falling to the canvas.

 He never broke a sweat.

 McGregor made it look strangely easy after almost eight months of constant trash talk.

 Aldo was boo-ed during the post-fight conference after it was apparent that the Brazilian was angry over his quick loss.
 It was a hard pill to swallow, losing in such decisive fashion for the first time in the Octagon.
 Aldo began to soften and acknowledged that McGregor delivered on his commitment to steal the featherweight title.

 During the interview with the UFC’s Joe Rogan, Aldo : “Jose, how much of the fight can you remember at this moment?”
 Aldo’s response, via his spokesperson, claimed that there has to be a rematch as the fight was not a real one.
 “He projected a cross on my chest, which I wasn’t foreseeing, and then I fired a punch, and he came back with a quick cross and that was that,” said the translator.